foundry-rs/foundry/README.md

 Run `cast --help` to explore the full list of available commands and their usage.

-More documentation can be found in the [cast](https://book.getfoundry.sh/cast/) section of the Foundry Book.
+More documentation can be found in the [cast][foundry-book-cast] section of the Foundry Book.

 ## Anvil